 shingeki The “new theatre” movement in Japanese modern drama that imitated the realism then popular in Europe.
 After initially concentrating on translated plays in the late nineteenth and early twentieth centuries, a second wave in the 1920s, 1930s and 1940s saw the creation of new theatre spaces (Tsukiji Shōgekijō, 1924) and companies (Bungakuza, Haiyuza).
 While unfashionable today, many of the major troupes still exist.

 Shizuoka Performing Arts Center (SPAC) An important regional theatre, opening in 1997 under artistic director Tadashi Suzuki.
 At the time, it was the first publicly funded theatre facility with its own resident company and production staff.
 Despite its relative distance from major cities like Tokyo, it invites major overseas artists every season.
 It is now run by Satoshi Miyagi.

 Spiral Wacoal Art Center An early example of private corporate support for the arts, Spiral was one of many “multi-purpose” halls built in the 1980s and 1990s around Japan.
 It is located in Aoyama in central Tokyo, designed by Fumihiko Maki with a geometric facade and spacious atrium space.
 The centre is funded by Wacoal Corporation, an apparel maker.
 It also runs Zou-no-Hana in Yokohama.
-Spiral was initially programmed by Makoto Satō (before he went on to run Za-Koenji in west Tokyo).
+Spiral was initially programmed by Makoto Satō, who later went on to run Za-Koenji in west Tokyo.